Introduction

 Can I paint over plaster immediately after it dries?

-No—wait at least a few days after the plaster has fully cured to ensure proper adhesion and avoid peeling.
+It’s best to wait a few days after the plaster has completely cured to ensure good adhesion and prevent peeling.

 What should I do if my plaster has cracks after drying?

-Yes, if you notice cracks, you can fill them with a suitable plaster repair compound and sand the area smooth before repainting.
+If you see cracks, fill them with a suitable plaster repair compound and sand the area smooth before you repaint.

 Is it safe to use a dehumidifier while plaster is drying?